 Day 1: Tobacco Road Rivalry

-Start your trip in Raleigh at the North Carolina Sports Hall of Fame and Museum.
-Housed in the North Carolina Museum of History, the Sports Hall of Fame celebrates some of the most storied athletes in the state’s history with jerseys, gloves and bats, helmets and other game-worn, race-worn gear on display.
-Photos and write-ups of each inducted hall of fame member give you an overview of their career and insight into what they’ve contributed to the state’s sports history.
+Start your trip in Raleigh at the North Carolina Sports Hall of Fame.
+Housed in the North Carolina Museum of History, the Sports Hall of Fame celebrates some of the most storied athletes in our state’s history with jerseys, gloves and bats, helmets, and other game-worn or race-worn gear on display.
+Photos and write-ups of each inductee give you an overview of their career and insight into what they’ve contributed to our state’s sports history.

-If you’re headed to Chapel Hill, stop by Time-Out Restaurant, a place where Tar Heel greats from Michael Jordan to today’s players stop in for a chicken cheddar biscuit, before you set foot on campus.
+If you’re headed to Chapel Hill, stop by Time-Out Restaurant – a place where Tar Heel greats from Michael Jordan to today’s players stop in for a chicken 'n cheddar biscuit sandwich – before you set foot on campus.
 Once on the beautiful grounds of UNC, make your way to the Ernie Williamson Athletics Center to spend a little time reliving the greatest moments in UNC men’s basketball history.

-Tar Heel fans seeking refreshment after their visit should stop by The Crunkleton for high-end cocktails or Orange County Social Club for an authentic college bar experience.
-Try dinner at Crook’s Corner for some fantastic Southern cuisine.
-Then, cap off your UNC experience by staying at The Carolina Inn, an elegant spot right in Chapel Hill.
+Up for a drink afterward?
+Stop by The Crunkleton for high-end cocktails or Top of the Hill Restaurant and Brewery for in-house brews and more.
+Cap off your UNC experience by staying at The Carolina Inn, an elegant spot right in Chapel Hill.

-Blue Devil fans will want to skip Chapel Hill and make a beeline for nearby Durham and have lunch at a spot like Dame’s Chicken & Waffles or Bull City Burger and Brewery.
-Once you’re fed, you’ll find the Duke Basketball Museum & Sports Hall of Fame in the Schwartz-Butters Athletic Center.
-Between the trophy case, jerseys and tributes to players and teams from the past, there’re plenty for Dukies to see here.
+Blue Devil fans will want to skip Chapel Hill and make a beeline for nearby Durham and have lunch at a spot like Dame’s Chicken & Waffles or Saltbox Seafood Joint.
+Once you’re fed, you’ll find the Duke Basketball Museum and Duke Athletics Hall of Fame in the Schwartz-Butters Athletic Center.
+Between the trophy case, jerseys, and tributes to players and teams from the past, there’s plenty for Dukies to see here.